Metropolitan Tabernacle

-The Metropolitan Tabernacle is a large independent Reformed Baptist church in the Elephant and Castle in London.
+The Metropolitan Tabernacle Baptist Church, shortly the Metropolitan Tabernacle, is an Independent Reformed Baptist church in the Elephant and Castle area in London.
 It was the largest non-conformist church of its day in 1861.
-The Tabernacle Fellowship have been worshipping together since 1650.
+The church has been worshipping since 1650.
 Its first pastor was William Rider; other notable pastors and preachers include Benjamin Keach, John Gill, John Rippon and C. H. Spurgeon.
-The Tabernacle still worships and holds to its Biblical foundations and principles under its present pastor, Peter Masters.
+The present pastor is Peter Masters.

 History

-The Tabernacle fellowship dates back to 1650, when the English Parliament banned independent Christian organisations from meeting together.
-This congregation braved persecution until 1688, when the Baptists were once again allowed to worship in freedom.
-At this point, the group built their first chapel, in Horsleydown, Southwark, an area of London immediately south of Tower Bridge.
+The Metropolitan Tabernacle Baptist Church dates back to 1650, when the Parliament of England banned Nonconformist Puritan churches from conducting their services.
+William Rider, a Puritan General Baptist leader, became the first minister and later, under Benjamin Keach's pastorate, the congregation turned Particular Baptist.
+The church braved persecution until 1688, when the Baptists were once again allowed to worship freely.
+At this point, the first chapel was built in Horsleydown, Southwark, an area of London immediately south of the present-day Tower Bridge.

 In 1720, John Gill became pastor and served for 51 years.
 In 1771, John Rippon became pastor and served for 63 years.
 During these times, the church experienced growth and became one of the largest congregations in the country.
 Afterwards decline set in and by 1850 the congregation was small.

-In 1854, Charles Haddon Spurgeon started serving at the Tabernacle at the age of 20.
-The church at the beginning of Spurgeon's pastorate was situated at New Park Street Chapel, but this soon became so full that services had to be held in hired halls such as the Surrey Gardens Music Hall.
+In 1854, Charles Haddon Spurgeon started serving at the church at the age of 20.
+The church at the beginning of Spurgeon's pastorate was situated at New Park Street, and was known as New Park Street Chapel.
+Soon, the church became so full that services had to be held in hired halls such as the Surrey Gardens Music Hall.

 During Spurgeon's ministry, it was decided that the church should move permanently to larger premises.
-The location chosen was the Elephant and Castle, a prominent location near the River Thames in South London, partly because it was thought to be the site of the burning of the Southwark Martyrs.
-The building with a 6,000-seat auditorium, designed by William Willmer Pocock, was finished in 1861 and dedicated on March 18.
+The location chosen was at Elephant and Castle, a prominent position near the River Thames in South London, partly because it was thought to be the site of the burning of the Southwark Martyrs.
+The building, with a 6,000-seat auditorium, designed by William Willmer Pocock, was finished in 1861 and dedicated on 18 March.
 In 1881, the church had 5,500 members.